Customer Success & Revenue Glossary

 Customer Success vs. Account Management

 Two customer-facing roles with overlapping coverage but different priority orders.
 Customer Success leads with driving customer outcomes (strategy, process changes, implementation of playbooks and workflows) and treats commercial activity as secondary.
 Account Management leads with commercial activity (sales, renewals, expansion) and treats success and servicing as secondary.
-The two roles are increasingly converging in practice, but the order of priority matters.
+The roles are increasingly converging in practice, but the order of priority matters.

 Land and Expand